Conservative MP Tim Yeo loses deselection vote

 "I now ask them all to campaign for my successor with the same loyalty and dedication they have shown to me.
 I will give my full and unqualified support to whoever is chosen as the candidate here in South Suffolk.
-I wish him or her every success."'Credibility'
+I wish him or her every success."

 Mr Yeo also served as a minister in the Home Office, Foreign Office and Department of Health in John Major and Margaret Thatcher's governments in the 1980s and 1990s.

 He won the Suffolk South seat with an 8,689 majority at the last general election.